google/syzkaller/sys/README.md

 		direction (in/out/inout)
-	"string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags
+	"string": a zero-terminated memory buffer (no pointer indirection implied), type-options: either a string value in quotes for constant strings (e.g. "foo"), or a reference to string flags,
-	"filename": a file/link/dir name
+		optionally followed by a buffer size (string values will be padded with \x00 to that size) "filename": a file/link/dir name
 	"fileoff": offset within a file
 	"len": length of another field (for array it is number of elements), type-options: